 - Close the attribute table.

 - Go back to Actions in Layer Properties.

-- In the field $Action \ Properties \rightarrow Name$, write Google Search.
+- \bullet In the field Action Properties \to Name, write Google Search.

 What to do next varies according to your operating system, so choose the appropriate course to follow:

 Windows